nichollsh/SOCRATES/README.md

 docs/ contain the user guide and technical guide for the ES code.

-### 2) Compiling the source code within the Met Office

-For users within the Met Office simply run the command:

-`./build_code`

-to compile the entire suite.
-To setup your path to the executables and man pages you should then source the following file:

-`. ./set_rad_env`

-Individual programs can also be compiled using the build_code script (build_code will take as an argument the target to pass to the makefile).

-For example, to build the routines that don't require netCDF:

-`./build_code cdl`

-To build just the two-stream/radiance code (netCDF version):

-`./build_code l_run_cdf`

 ### 3) Compiling the source code externally

 For external users it should only be necessary to edit the file